Last updated: 24 May 2022

 Paintbrush

-The first house painting equipment is of course a good paintbrush.
-And if I could only use one paint brush for the rest of my life it would be a Purdy 3-inch angle tip brushed.
+The first piece of equipment you need for painting a house is undoubtedly a good paintbrush.
+If I had to choose only one paintbrush to use for the rest of my life, it would be a Purdy 3-inch angle tip brush.

 This is a nylon brush for all paints.
 But I only use it for latex paint which is what I do 95% of my painting with.
 What do I like about this brush?
 It’s big enough to hold a lot of paint.
 A lot of people think you need to use a small brush when you want to paint a straight line that’s not true.
 A big brush works better.